-An inquest into the August 2017 death of a male prisoner continued as of November 2018.
+There was no progress in the inquest into the 2017 death of a male prisoner.
 Prison officials ruled the death a suicide by hanging, a claim the family disputed.

 Administration: The prison system could not account for or effectively supervise all inmates.
 This was evident in the recurring prison escapes and delays in recapturing escapees.